jdmagasin/nifH_amplicons_DADA2/README.md

 This repository contains our DADA2 pipeline for processing nitrogenase (_nifH_) amplicon data that was sequenced using paired-end MiSeq.

 All scripts run from the command-line in a unix-like shell (BASH recommended) and provide documentation when run with no parameters.
-For example, the documentation for the main pipeline script, run_DADA2_pipeline.sh, are shown below.
+For example, the documentation from the main pipeline script, run_DADA2_pipeline.sh, is included below.

 ## Repository contents